Discovering Product + Service Value with Systematic Innovation

 The Solution — Systematic Innovation

-Systematic innovation is an approach that presumes the repeatability and scalability of innovation — instead of presuming innovation as a black box with limited accessibility to obscure practitioners who practice magical arts.
+Systematic innovation presumes the repeatability and scalability of innovation — instead of presuming innovation as a black box with limited accessibility to obscure practitioners who practice magical arts.

 How This Workshop Works